 COMMUNITY:

-The Idaho Office for Refugees has opened a new Afghan Cultural Center of Idaho in Boise.
-Please contact Nawid Mousa to get connected.
+The Idaho Office for Refugees operates the Afghan Cultural Center of Idaho in Boise offering classes and connection to resources.

 Islamic Center of Boise helps newly arrived families with household essentials, school supplies, utility payments and hosts monthly dinners to bring families together.